eriktks/data-processing/README.md

 The texts of the mails need to be anonymized.
 There is no automatic solution for this yet.

-The data in the csv table can be analysed with the Jupyter notebooks pca-tactus.ipynb and pca-tactus-results.ipynb, in the same way as the OVK data.
+The data in the csv table can be analysed with the Jupyter notebooks `pca-tactus.ipynb` and `pca-tactus-results.ipynb`, in the same way as the OVK data.

 Metadata
 --------

-The OVK metadata is stored in the SPSS file opve.sav.
+The OVK metadata is stored in the SPSS file `opve.sav`.
 The file was converted to csv with R:
 ```
 library(foreign)
 data <- read.spss("file.sav")
 write.csv(data,file="file.csv")
 ```
 The Tactus metadata is stored in the XML file of each client.
-The program tactus2table.py extracts these and stores them in five files in ../output (Intake.csv and Lijst.*)
+The program `tactus2table.py` extracts these and stores them in five files in the directory `../output` (`Intake.csv` and `Lijst.*`)

 Installation